-- · For a special show that is a target for Sequencer Ingest.
-New ingested material then appears automatically in the inbox, ready to be used in Viz Multiplay. - · For listing available live source elements.
-These can be dragged to any group channel in Viz Multiplay and played out. - · For graphics created during a broadcast or event that are imported by a Viz Trio operator into the inbox show.
+- For a special show that is a target for Sequencer Ingest.
+New ingested material then appears automatically in the inbox, ready to be used in Viz Multiplay. - For graphics created during a broadcast or event that is imported by a Viz Trio operator into the inbox show.
 The graphics are then instantly available in Viz Multiplay.